frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/modules/ipa-external-ca.md

+---
+back-href: ipa-profiles.html
+back-text: FreeIPA certificate profiles and user certificates
+up-href: "../index.html#toc"
+up-text: Up to index
+next-href-TODO: .
+next-text-TODO: .
+---

-# External signing of the FreeIPA CA
+# Externally signing the FreeIPA CA

 By default, FreeIPA installations use a **self-signed CA**.
 Many organisations, especially large ones, require their FreeIPA CA to be